GuideNepalFamilyRetirementPersonal FinanceInheritance

 Money talks with parents in Nepal: 5 conversations to have before they retire

-Five money conversations to have with Nepali parents before retirement: pension, where the money is, property, health, debt — with the law and numbers behind each.
+Five money talks to have with Nepali parents before retirement: pension, where the money is, property, health, debt — with the law and numbers behind each.

 Most Nepali parents won't talk about money.
 The reluctance is not a generational quirk; it is a cultural pattern reinforced by decades of believing that adult children should not need to know.